tocco/tocco-docs/framework/architecture/dependencies/index.rst

 .. _weekly task in TeamCity: https://tc.tocco.ch/viewType.html?buildTypeId=Nice2_OutdatedDependencies

-The generated list containing all outdated dependencies can be found in ``outdated_depdencies.txt`` in the `Artifacts` tab of the latest job run (see Screenshot below).
+The generated list containing all outdated dependencies can be found in ``outdated_dependencies.txt`` in the `Artifacts` tab of the latest job run (see Screenshot below).

 .. figure:: resources/outdated_dependencies_artifact.png